MultiIoT: Benchmarking Machine Learning for the Internet of Things: Modeling Paradigms in

-Given the extensive legacy of research in both IoT and ML, we aim to establish clear baselines that emerge from the confluence of both fields.
-We therefore include a wide spectrum of starting baseline models, across various tradeoffs in expressiveness, complexity, efficiency, and interpretability.
+The models we include in \names\ span conventional IoT processing methods, which we briefly review below, as well as new methods we designed based on large multisensory foundation models.

-\textbf{Domain-specific models.} Over the years, each sensor modality has evolved its own set of algorithms.
+\textbf{Domain-specific unimodal models.} Over the years, each sensor modality has evolved its own set of algorithms.
 For instance, IMU data has been traditionally processed using Kalman filters~\citep{lai2019iot} to predict movement, while thermal modality often relies on image processing techniques for hotspot detection~\citep{George2018agraph,zhu2021hotspot,Chockalingam2023sensor}.
-Before delving into advanced ML algorithms, it's crucial to acknowledge and learn from these traditional techniques that have been optimized for specific sensor outputs.
 A majority of IoT sensor data is inherently time-series~\citep{atmoko2017IoT,khan2018real,kumar2020time,Cook2020anomaly}.
 Classical statistical methods like AutoRegressive Integrated Moving Average (ARIMA)~\citep{LOPEZMARTIN2020iot,Yasnita2020ahybrid} or Exponential Smoothing have been employed to forecast, denoise, or detect anomalies in sensor readings~\citep{Gardner1985exponential,Baki2006exponential,Alysha2011forecasting}.
-Their non-ML nature doesn't undermine their significance; instead, they serve as a solid foundation upon which more complex ML models can be built.
-IoT research has produced an array of techniques, ranging from signal processing methods, such as Fourier~\citep{zhang2017channel,Murugan2017an} and Wavelet Transforms~\citep{Muthukrishnan2019internet}, to data compression~\citep{Hossain2019iot} and feature extraction strategies specific to resource-constrained devices~\citep{Ebrahimi2019post,khor2021public,Imteaj2022a}.
+Signal processing methods, such as Fourier~\citep{zhang2017channel,Murugan2017an} and Wavelet Transforms~\citep{Muthukrishnan2019internet}, to data compression~\citep{Hossain2019iot} and feature extraction strategies specific to resource-constrained devices~\citep{Ebrahimi2019post,khor2021public,Imteaj2022a} have also been proposed.
 Many of these methods were designed to function efficiently in real-time scenarios with limited computational resources.

-\textbf{Unimodal models} utilize a single data modality for a given task, ensuring that the model is strictly trained using information from one type of input~\citep{kong2021EyeMU,Mollyn2022samosa}.
-Each modality comes with its own unique characteristics.
-For instance, RGB images can capture the richness of color and texture, whereas depth maps provide information about distances and shapes.
-These unique types are leveraged to maximize the performance of the task.
-Given a dataset \( D = \{ (x_i, y_i) \} \), where \( x_i \) is the input from a single modality and \( y_i \) is the corresponding label, a unimodal model \( M \) is trained to minimize the loss \( L \):

-\textbf{Adapter models} are modules inserted between the original layers of pre-trained models~\citep{gao2023llamaadapterv2} to allow for fine-tuning specific to a new task, while maintaining the foundational knowledge of the pre-trained model.
-Given a pre-trained model with a set of weights \( W \), and an adapter module \( A \) with its own set of weights \( W_A \), the output \( y \) for an input \( x \) is: